eduardo20calvo/Trading_Algorithm/README.md

 The data was then split into training and testing datasets, with scaling the X training and testing datasets.
 Once scaled, the first classifier model was used to makie predictions based on the testing data.
 The first classifer model used was the SVC Model.
 When running the classification report, the results shown were the following: accuracy was 55%, precision was 43% and recall was 4% to sell, and precision was 56% and recall was 96% to buy.

 A new DataFrame was created that contained the predicted values for this model, the actual returns and the strategy returns.
-The performance plot showing the actual returns versus the strategy returns were as follows:
+The performance plot showing the actual returns versus the strategy returns was as follows:

 ![SVM_plot](SVM_plot.png)